Umuzi-org/tech-department/content/projects/kotlin/project-8/repository/_index.md

 - Try exploring the rest of starter code on your own.

-The rest of the apps' architecture is similar to the other apps used in the previous codelabs:
+The rest of the apps' architecture is similar to the other apps used in the previous projects:

 - The Retrofit service, network/Service.kt, fetches the devbytes playlist from the network.